Lincoln T. Beauchamp, Jr.

 About Lincoln T. Beauchamp, a/k/a Chicago Beau, Founding Editor and Publisher

-In 1988 I founded Literati International Publishing.
+In 1988 I founded Literati International Publishing, which became L.T.
+Beauchamp Publishing.
 We published literary magazines: Literati Chicago and Literati Internazionale, publications dedicated to multiculturalism.
-In 1989, I founded The Original Chicago Blues Annual, the first Black owned, Blues-Afrocentric, yet culturally inclusive Blues publication dedicated to preserving an original art form created by Blacks in the Americas; and the foundation of modern music from Jazz, to Rock, to Hip-Hop.
+In 1989, I founded The Original Chicago Blues Annual, the first Black-owned, Blues-Afrocentric, yet culturally inclusive Blues publication dedicated to preserving an original art form created by Blacks in the Americas; and the foundation of modern music from Jazz, to Rock, to Hip-Hop.

 OCBA was published for seven years with broad support from sponsors and advertisers that included: The State of Illinois, City of Chicago, Icelandair, Alitalia Airlines, Rizzoli Books, Sony Music, DIW Records, Art Ensemble of Chicago, Delmark Records, Jazz in Sardegna, and many more.

 As a writer, I've published numerous articles, conducted interviews with luminaries across the arts, and authored five books including the rare and highly collectible coffee table book, Great Black Music-The Art Ensemble of Chicago, 1998.
-In 2010, University of Illinois Press published The Best of The Original Chicago Blues Annual, that I edited, and contributed writing.
+In 2010, the University of Illinois Press published The Best of The Original Chicago Blues Annual, which I edited, and contributed writing.
 In 2017, I published book 1 of my memoir, Too Much UnConvenience - Recollections of a Blues Gypsy.

-I am co-founder of Chicago Blues Experience, a Blues Museum for the City of Chicago, opening still in planning stages; and founding board member of the Chicago Blues Education Foundation.
+I am co-founder of Chicago Blues Experience, a Blues Museum for the City of Chicago, the opening is in planning stages; and founding board member of the Chicago Blues Education Foundation.

 Lincoln Beauchamp, aka Chicago Beau, is one of the true jewels of African American culture.
 A writer and composer, singer and harmonica player, his view of the arts is comprehensive, and his view of the world is insightful.
 Beau is an educator who teaches at Harper College in Illinois.
 His writing students have brought their classroom work into the published world as he helps them realize their goals.
 In fact, it can be said that his body of work has left a lasting impression on the world.